 Storage is how your computer remembers things.
 Every file you save is recorded as data and stored on your computer’s drive as a series of 1s and 0s.
 When you need to access this information, your computer will “read” it from your drive.
 Unlike RAM, this disk is non-volatile storage and will hold onto information even when powered down.

 Most older computers rely on hard disk drives (HDDs).
 These drives store and read information off a physical disk, called a platter, using magnetic read/write heads.
 Some newer computers use solid state drives (SSDs), which are closer to RAM in how they read and write memory.
-These drives can store and access information much faster than HDDs and are typically more reliable.
+These drives can store and access information are typically more reliable and much faster than HDDs.
 They’re also usually more expensive.

 4. Processor (CPU)

-A computer’s CPU, or central processing unit, conducts hundreds of arithmetical, input/output and logical operations to execute the commands of software.
+A computer’s central processing unit (CPU) conducts hundreds of arithmetical, input/output and logical operations to execute the commands of software.
 Every program you’ve ever run has relied on a CPU in one way or another.
 To perform these commands, the CPU works with your computer’s memory and storage — the RAM and drive — to fetch both the instructions it will follow and the data it will use.

 There are other components you need to get a computer running — without the right power supply unit (PSU), for example, none of these 4 main parts of a computer will work.
 However, the motherboard, CPU, RAM and storage are the main parts.
 By understanding these elements, you can adequately sum up how a computer works.

 Get the latest tech stories and news in seconds!